brettz9/intl-dom/README.md

 This runs synchronously unlike `i18n` since there is no need for a network request with the locale info supplied by you.

+May be of particular use on the server, where it is practical to cache some locale strings and serve them, rather than fetching them anew each time.
+(And the strings and locale could be passed down to the client as a global so the client wouldn't need to make the new fetches inherent with `i18n` either.)

 #### `getStringFromMessageAndDefaults`

 Checks if a message is supplied and if not, checks for a default value out of